-- The Government has decided that from June 15th it is allowed with congregations of until 200 individuals.
-Contributing personnel is excluded from that amount. - According to the COVID-19 regulation § 13, the management should register the attendants on a list in fall there should be a need for infection tracking afterward.
-The list is to be kept in a safe manner and destroyed after ten days.
-Information on the basis and justification for registration should be hung up at the point of registration.
-Registration can take place by the participants entering a list at the entrance.
-If a common pen is used, hand liquor must be used after use. - The precondition for such congregations is that they should be organised in such a way that the attendants could keep at least one-meter distance to another person.
+- Contributing personnel and staff is excluded from those amounts.
+They shall not be seated among the rest of the congregation during the service. - The main precondition for such congregations is that they should be organised in such a way that the attendants could keep at least onemeter distance to another person.
 This can be organised by information, organizing chairs and benches or other physical facilitation.
-This applies both in the assembly hall itself, at the entrance/exit and any collection in the open air.
+This applies both in the assembly hall itself, at the entrance/exit and any collection in the open air. - The minimum distance requirements do not apply to people from the same household. - The size of the church room overrides the maximum number.
+That means if the size of the room makes it impossible to meet with the distance requirements, a lower number of participants should be allowed. - Please observe that due to local conditions there can be municipal regulations concerning both quantity and seating restrictions. - The organizer should consider physical measures to contribute to enough distance between attendants: Refurnishing the premises, shutting down every other bench/chair row, marking with tape on the floor, etc. - Avoid joint rigging.
+Refurnishing and necessary equipment must be put oforward in advance of the service. - Articulation when performing singing by soloists or smaller groups may result in an increased risk of infection spreading.
+For this reason, any additional distance is recommended in such cases. - Common singing at events, such as in churches, can lead to increased droplet excretion and an increased risk of infection.
+In areas with increased spread of infection, it is recommended to facilitate 2 meters distance between people when common singing indoors.
+Outdoors, at least 1-meter distance is sufficient.
+Persons from the same household can sit or stand together.

-- The minimum distance requirements does not apply to people from the same household. - The size of the church room overrides the maximum number.
-That means if the size of the room makes it impossible to meet with the distance requirements, a lower number of participants should be allowed. - Please observe that due to local conditions there can be special municipal regulations concerning quantity restrictions. - The organizer should consider physical measures to contribute to sufficient distance between attendants: Refurnishing the premises, shutting down every other bench/chair row, marking with tape on the floor, etc. - Avoid joint rigging.
-Refurnishings and equipment must be put forward in advance of the service. - Articulation when performing singing by soloists or smaller groups may result in an increased risk of infection spreading.
-For this reason, any additional distance is recommended in such cases. - Reduce the possibility of contact that may occur in case of congestion at exit, communion, music performance etc. - Pay attention to the need for organizing by exit, communion, music performance etc. in order to comply with the distance requirements and avoid congestion.
+- Reduce the possibility of contact that may occur in case of congestion at exit, communion, music performance etc. - Pay attention to the need for organizing by exit, communion, music performance etc. in order to comply with the distance requirements and avoid congestion.

-3.1.4.
+3.1.5.
 Minimum common use and touching of fixtures and equipment